 The applicant must provide all existing utilities as needed for use by the building contractor during construction.
 These utilities will be provided at the applicant’s cost.
 Neither the program nor the contractor will be liable for any utility payments on the property during the construction phase of the project.

-In accordance with the requirements in the Loan Agreement, the applicant will agree not to transfer ownership of the property or any interest in the property until the rehabilitation, reconstruction, or replacement has been completed.
+In accordance with the requirements in the Loan Agreement, the applicant will agree not to transfer ownership of the property or any interest in the property except as permitted by the Rental Loan Agreement.

 Post Construction